mkudija/mkudija.github.io/reading-notes/_md/2018-08-20-The Organized Mind.md

 ## Chapter 7 - Organizing the Business World
-- Fundamental principle of this book: exterbalize memory
+- Fundamental principle of this book: externalize memory
 - Many great leaders are also great storytellers
 - Internal locus of control: being in control of our lives, which promotes success, happiness, satisfaction
 - Take 10 minutes after meeting or stopping project to write what happened or prep for starting the next time